cybex-gmbh/transmorpher/README.md

 #### Prerequisites for video functionality

-- A file storage, for example AWS S3
+- A file storage, for example, AWS S3
-- A routing capable service, for example a Content Delivery Network, like AWS CloudFront
+- A routing-capable service, for example, a Content Delivery Network, like AWS CloudFront

 #### IAM

 Create an IAM user with programmatic access.
-For more information check the documentation for the corresponding service.
+For more information, check the documentation for the corresponding service.

 Permissions: